Marketo develops marketing automation software that provides inbound marketing, social marketing, CRM, and other related services.

 Sync strategy for PROGRAM_MEMBERSHIP table

-When we sync the activity tables we obtain the program IDs from the activities.
-We then use the program IDs to fetch details about the programs.
-We individually check all the programs and then sync all the leads that belong to a specific program into the
+When we sync the activity tables, we obtain the program IDs from the activities.
+We use these program IDs to fetch all the associated program membership records and sync the records into the

 We use Marketo’s